digdilem/taskpony/README.md

 ## Linux Service

 Taskpony expects to be installed in `/opt/taskpony`.

-### Installing it elsewhere than /opt/taskpony

-If you want it to exist elsewhere, you'll need to
+If you want it to exist elsewhere, you'll need to:

-A) Edit `taskpony.psgi` and change `my $db_path = '/opt/taskpony/db/taskpony.db';` to point to the intended location of the database file that Taskpony will create.
+1. Edit `taskpony.psgi` and change `my $db_path = '/opt/taskpony/db/taskpony.db';` to point to the intended location of the database file that Taskpony will create.

-B) Amend `taskpony.service` and change these lines to match your new path:
+2. Amend `taskpony.service` and change these lines to match your new path:

 ```
 ExecStart=/usr/bin/plackup -r -p 5000 /opt/taskpony/taskpony.psgi